 5. MULTIPLE SUBMISSION.
 Submitting the same academic work (including oral presentations) for credit more than once without instructor permission.
-It is each instructor's responsibility to make expectations regarding incorporating existing academic work into new assignments clear to the student in writing.
+It is each instructor's responsibility to make expectations regarding whether students may incorporate existing work into new assignments clear in writing.